tomwatkins1994/advent-of-code-2025/README.md

       strong example of why TDD is really useful here - the R/G refactor cycle made this really easy
     * In the end, once the inner loop had been simplified it became clear that a `for` loop actually was a clearer way to go than a `while` loop

+## Day 03

+* **Part 1** - Probably the easiest 1 yet - was tempted to try and refactor some of the repeated code but seemed premature before seeing pt 2